h-enes-simsek/ESP32ChatInCaptivePortal/README.md

 // -- configurable parameters -->
 ```
-For example choice a special message to erase flash (not program, only stored messages)
+For example choose a special message to erase flash (not program, only stored messages)

 - (Optional) If you wish to modify html page, only index.h will be considered by compiler.
-Just change index.html and look what happens with a browser, then copy paste codes to index.h
+Just change index.html and look what happens with a browser, then copy-paste codes to index.h

 ## Secreenshots
 ![ss](docs/SS.jpg)